JSCJason/NFT-Thin-Floor-Trader/README.md

 ### Prerequisites

 - Python 3.8+
-- Solana wallet
+- Wallet
-- Some SOL for trading
+- Some SOL/ETH for trading
 - Basic understanding of NFTs

 ### Quick Setup